 Serious violations of misconduct or patterns of behavior contradictory to the Student Code of Conduct and institutional mission will be submitted to the Conduct Board for review.
-The Conduct Board is comprised of four individuals (two members of the Senior Leadership Team and two faculty).
+The Conduct Board is comprised of four individuals (the Executive Dean/Menaheles (chair), one additional member of the Senior Leadership Team and two faculty).
 The Conduct Board is charged with addressing matters of student misconduct and determining disciplinary action, where warranted.
 In determining any disciplinary action, the Conduct Board may consider actions up to and including expulsion.